bertmelis/VitoWiFi/README.md

 ## End note

+### Examples

+Next to the examples in this repo, you can find the firmware of the setup I'm using in this repo: [esp-heating](https://github.com/bertmelis/esp-heating).

 ### History

 I was using the original openv/vcontrold code from wikispaces on a Raspberry Pi V1.
 However, this setup was a bit overkill: such a powerful device doing only serial communication at 4800 baud.
 So I wanted to optimise this situation.